• Home

 Recommended Video

-Now chief commercial officer at Bank of New York (BNY), Wahlstrom’s leap from Accenture partner to the C-suite of the oldest bank in the United States offers a study in modern leadership that blends vision, systems thinking, and comfort with uncertainty.
+Now chief commercial officer at Bank of New York (BNY), Wahlstrom’s leap from Accenture partner to the C-suite of the oldest bank in the United States offers a study in modern leadership that blends vision and comfort with uncertainty and growth.

 Her career is defined by inflection points.
 She left Accenture at the height of her influence.
 She moved across continents more than once.
 She declined a role in Japan when her children were young, then later agreed to take a private-equity-backed company public in the middle of a global crisis.
 Each decision reflected a consistent trade-off between certainty and growth.

-Wahlstrom joined Accenture when it was still a partnership grounded in analysis, expertise, and client service.
+Wahlstrom joined Accenture when it still operated as a partnership.
 As the firm evolved into a global public company, her role expanded alongside it.
 What began as deep technical work in financial services grew into stewardship of major client relationships and leadership roles that required her to think across markets, cultures, and organizational layers.
 She learned to operate inside complex systems where decisions ripple through clients, teams, and institutions.

 Over time, her work shifted from solving siloed problems to understanding interdependence and how choices in one area increasingly shape outcomes in another.
 She could see her future with unusual clarity, including the shape of the work and the progression ahead.